 On August 7, 2018, we commenced an action against North Empire LLC, or North Empire, in the Supreme Court of the State of New York, County of New York for breach of a Securities Purchase Agreement or Agreement in which we are seeking damages in an amount to be determined at trial, but in no event less than \$616,000.
 On August 2, 2018, North Empire filed a Summons with Notice against us, also in the same Court, in which they allege damages in an amount of \$11.4 million arising from an alleged breach of the Agreement.
 On September 6, 2018, North Empire filed a Notice of Discontinuance of the action it had filed on August 2, 2018.
 On September 27, 2018, North Empire filed an answer and asserted counterclaims in the action commenced by us against them, alleging that we failed to deliver stock certificates to North Empire causing damage to North Empire in the amount of \$10,958,589.
 North Empire also filed a third-party complaint against our CEO and now former Chairman of the Board asserting similar claims against them in their individual capacities.
 On October 17, 2018, we filed a reply to North Empire's counterclaims.
 On November 15, 2018, our CEO and now former Chairman of the Board filed a motion to dismiss North Empire's third-party complaint.
 On January 6, 2020, the Court granted the motion and dismissed the third-party complaint.
 Discovery has been completed and both parties have filed motions for summary judgment in connection with the claims and counterclaims.
+On December 30, 2021, the Court denied both My Size and North Empire's motions for summary judgment, arguing there were factual issues to be determined at trial.
+On January 26, 2022, the Company filed a notice of appeal of the summary judgment decision.
+The appeal must be fully perfected and filed by July 26, 2022.
+On February 3, 2022, the Company filed a motion to reargue the Court's decision denying the Company's motion for summary judgment.
+North Empire will file its opposition papers on or before March 31, 2022, and the Company will file reply papers on April 29, 2022.
+The return date on the motion to reargue is scheduled for May 2, 2022.

 We intend to vigorously defend any claims made by North Empire.